Last updated: December 25, 2020

 Quitting smoking is also a smart move when it comes to protecting one's heart.
 Smoking causes one's heart rate and blood pressure to increase, which puts an extra strain on the heart.
 It also reduces the amount of oxygen in the blood, as a result, the heart must work harder to get the oxygen that it needs, which also increases the heart rate and blood pressure.

-Heart rate and blood pressure increase for approximately one hour after smoking one cigarette, these effects can be lasting for chronic smokers and can lead to long-term cardiovascular disease.
+Heart rate and blood pressure increase for approximately one hour after smoking one cigarette, the effect of which can be lasting for chronic smokers and can lead to long-term cardiovascular disease.
 Chemicals in cigarette smoke are also damaging to the arteries which cause a condition known as atherosclerosis.
 Atherosclerosis is the narrowing of one's arteries and can eventually lead to a heart attack.

 It is very important for everyone to know the signs and symptoms of a heart attack.
 This is because the earlier a heart attack is identified and managed, the better the outcome.
 The following links describe the symptoms of a heart attack.
 If you suspect that you or anyone around you is having any of these signs and symptoms, call 911 immediately.